 - The Karelo-Finnish SSR

-As much as I’d love to say I’m alway right and I was thorough in my research, I am not an expert on this subject and as such may have gotten some details incorrect.
+As much as I’d love to say I’m always right and although I was very thorough in my research, I am not an expert on this subject and as such may have gotten some details incorrect.
 If you notice this please let me know and I will aim to rectify it ASAP.